13 August 2021

 In short, we will discuss a range of different topics related to in vivo and in vitro laboratory experiments:

-Can I perform a statistical analysis that increases the probability that I will have significant results?
+• Can I do a statistical analysis that increases the probability that I will have statistically significant results?

 After this course you are able to:

-Design laboratory and small animal studies, including sample size calculations.
+1. Design laboratory and small animal studies, including sample size calculations

-ldentify the type of data that you get out of your experiments.
+2. Identify the type of data that you get out of your experiments

-Select the best way of analysing and interpreting your in vitro and in vivo data.
+3. Select the best way of analyzing and interpreting your in vitro and in vivo data

 € 752 partner + RU discount (15%)